This article provides some handy tips for where to look for private accommodation and the average size of student

 Fratton is located within easy reach of the Guildhall Campus and offers a variety of housing.
-With its mix of shared houses and lodgings, Fratton is an alternative for students wishing to live outside Southsea - you often find some bargain rental houses here!
+With its mix of shared houses and lodgings, Fratton is an alternative for students wishing to live outside Southsea – you can often find that some properties are cheaper in Fratton!

 Old Portsmouth is the original and historic site of the city.
 It is a quiet part of the city, and accommodation is generally of good quality.
 As a result, it is an expensive area and student accommodation is limited, though it is often a popular location for lodgings accommodation due to the larger houses in this area.
 It has a number of amenities, including pubs and Gunwharf Quays shopping development.
 Old Portsmouth is about a mile from both Southsea and the city centre and is approximately half a mile from the Guildhall Campus.

 Located at the eastern end of Southsea, Eastney is predominantly residential and offers good quality housing.
 Unlike Southsea, with its mix of flats and houses, accommodation in Eastney is limited mainly to shared houses.
 It has a few amenities including a handful of local pubs, close to local shops and transport links.
 Eastney is approximately three miles from the Guildhall Campus.